VeinsOfTheEarth/RivGraph/README.md

 ## Citing RivGraph

-If you use RivGraph in your research, please consider citing it.
+If you use RivGraph in your research, please consider [citing it](https://joss.theoj.org/papers/10.21105/joss.02952).

 If you use RivGraph's flow-directionality algorithms, please cite our [ESurf Dynamics paper](https://www.earth-surf-dynam.net/8/87/2020/esurf-8-87-2020.html).

-If you publish work that uses RivGraph more generally, please also cite our [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.02952).
+If you use RivGraph's flux paritioning scheme that asssumes steady-state, width-weighted fluxes at junctions, you should be aware of [this work](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1029/2022GL097897).

 ## License

-RivGraph is distributed under the BSD 3-clause license.
-A copy is provided in [LICENSE.txt](LICENSE.txt).
+RivGraph is distributed under the [BSD 3-clause license](LICENSE.txt).